don-smith/reka/docs/developer/setup.md

   npm run add-pre-commit-hook
   ```

-  This causes all unit and integration tests to run during a `git commit`.
-They will all need to pass before the commit is successful.
+  This performs linting verification and runs all unit and integration tests during a `git commit`.
+For a commit to be permitted, there must not be any linting errors or failing tests.
+This check can be bypassed by using `git commit --no-verify` instead.